Holomorphic curves in exploded manifolds: Kuranishi structure: Evaluation maps

 \pf

-Lemma \ref{rmap} implies that if a curve $h$ in $\hat h$ is isomorphic to a curve in $\hat f$, then there is a map from a neighborhood of $h$ in $\hat h$ into $\hat f$ which extends the given isomorphism.
+Lemma \ref{rmap} implies that, if a curve $h$ in $\hat h$ is isomorphic to a curve in $\hat f$, then there is a map from a neighborhood of $h$ in $\hat h$ into $\hat f$ extending the given isomorphism.
 Let $\mathcal U$ indicate the substack of $\M$ consisting of families of curves isomorphic to some curve in $\hat f$.
-The above consideration implies that the curves in $\hat h$ which are in $\mathcal U$ form an open subset of $\hat h$.
-Corollary \ref{open pullback} then implies that $\mathcal U$ is open.
+The above extension property implies that the curves in $\hat h$ which are in $\mathcal U$ form an open subset of $\hat h$.
+So $\mathcal U$ is open in the sense of Definition \ref{open substack}.